nockscitney/SeratoNowPlaying/README.md

 ## Current Version (1.1.0.2)
 Dowload the Current Version Here: https://github.com/nockscitney/SeratoNowPlaying/releases/tag/1.1.0.2

+#SeratoNowPlaying-Lite (Pre-Release)
+I have now ported over a lite version to the .net Core framework.
+This has been tested on Windows, but I am yet to confirm whether it works on Mac.
+The pre-release can be found here (Use at Own Risk): https://github.com/nockscitney/SeratoNowPlaying/releases/tag/snpl-pr-0.9

 ## About
 This tool will write the current and previous track to a text file, which can then be used by streaming services such as IceCast & BUTT.
 It can also be used directly by broadcasting software such as OBS Studio, to update an on screen text field.